 The Company's Single Name Limit Framework is the primary constraint on the Trading Credit Exposure.
 The limits defined as part of this framework are directly related to the Company's Risk Appetite Framework (RAF).
 This Framework is approved by the Board annually.
-The Managing Director of Credit Risk has the authority to approve temporary excesses.
-All operational limit excesses are reported to the UK Counterparty Credit Risk Management Committee (UKCCRMC).
-Monthly exposure data is also reviewed by the UKCCRMC, UK Market Risk Committee (UKMRC), and Risk Committee.
+Managing Directors of Wholesale Credit Risk have the authority to approve temporary excesses.
+All operational limit excesses are reported to the UK Counterparty Credit Risk Committee (UKCCRC).
+Monthly exposure data is also reviewed by the UKCCRC, UK Market Risk Committee (UKMRC), and Risk Committee.